simula/ImageCLEFmed-MEDVQA-GI-2026/README.md

 For **Task 2**, participants must submit their results directly to the organizers via email.
 Submissions are evaluated by the organizers and final results are presented at the workshop.

-The submission schema is aligned with the parallel [MediaEval Medico 2026](https://github.com/simula/MediaEval-Medico-2026) Task 2 challenge so participants overlapping between the two can reuse their pipeline.

 #### ZIP Layout

 ```